movementkitchen/website/src/pages/about/index.md

 into your non-exercise time.
 Gradually, your body will adopt the new motor skills and they will become a part of your regular movement vocabulary.

-### Ivana's Qualifications, Training and Accreditations
+### Ivana's Qualifications

 * CPT-RES Certified Personal Trainer, Restorative Exercise Specialist, Certification with Nutritious Movement Center Northwest, Sequim, WA, USA under Katy Bowman, training completed 2015-2017
-* Yoga as Therapy TTC from The Yoga Institute Santacruz Mumbai, India, July - Nov 2012 - 900 Hours
+* Yoga as Therapy TTC from The Yoga Institute Santacruz Mumbai, India, July - Nov 2012 - 900 Hours Residential Course
-* Yoga TTC from The Yoga Federation of Serbia, Apr - Dec 2011 - 260 Hours
+* Yoga TTC from The Yoga Federation of Serbia, Apr - Dec 2011 - 200 Hours
 * Master of Laws (LLM) from Vrije Universiteit Amsterdam, The Netherlands 2008-2009
 * Bachelor of Laws (LLB) from the University of Belgrade, Serbia, 2000-2005